-If you have multiple dashboards you frequently check, create metrics for the numbers you want to monitor, then track them in one place by adding them to your favorites or creating them in the same project.
+If you have a set of dashboards that you regularly check, create metrics for the numbers that you want to monitor, then track them in one place by adding them to your favorites or a collection, or by creating them in the same project.
+That way, you don’t need to load and filter the dashboards unless you want to dig deeper into your data.

-If you have a site role of Creator or Explorer (can publish), you can create metrics on Tableau Online or Tableau Server.
-Metrics are formatted automatically and optimized for viewing on both mobile and desktop devices.
+If you have a site role of Creator or Explorer (can publish), and you have the Create/Refresh Metric capability on the relevant workbook, you can create metrics on Tableau Online or Tableau Server.

 Navigate to the view that you want to create a metric from.